PennyLaneAI/pennylane/doc/development/deprecations.rst

   - Deprecated in v0.34
   - Will be removed in v0.35

-* ``Observable.return_type`` is deprecated.
-Instead, you should inspect the type of the surrounding measurement process.

-  - Deprecated in v0.34
-  - Will be removed in v0.35

 * ``single_tape_transform``, ``batch_transform``, ``qfunc_transform``, and ``op_transform`` are
   deprecated.
 Instead switch to using the new ``qml.transform`` function.
 Please refer to `the transform docs <https://docs.pennylane.ai/en/stable/code/qml_transforms.html#custom-transforms>`_